Mykola-Ts/movie-scope/README.md

   Enhances navigation and usability, especially on long or content-heavy pages.
   Appears when scrolling down and allows users to quickly return to the top of the page.

+- **Responsive Design**
+  Optimized for desktop, tablet, and mobile devices, ensuring a seamless experience across all screen sizes.

 - **Keyboard Accessibility**
   Modal windows and navigation elements support keyboard interactions (e.g., Esc